lokenx/plexrequests-meteor/README.md

 On first run navigate to `http://localhost:3000/admin` and create an admin account with a username and password. **If this isn't done someone else can create the admin account to your applications.** This account is only used for logging in, email integration isn't enabled.
 Once logged in, go to the `setting` collection and enable either of the services if desired.

+To setup Plex Authentication, which is required currently, please nagivate to `http://localhost:3000/plex` and login with your Plex.tv account or follow the manual instructions. **This MUST be done to allow users access to request content**.

 For PushBullet just your API key is required.
 For CouchPotao you need to enter the full IP address of your server, including port and API. **Please ensure there's a trailing `/` at the end of the URL.** Please see below for an example:

     http://192.168.0.0:5050/api/abcdef1234567890/